-On this campus, the concepts of freedom and personal responsibility are inextricably bound together.
+At California Baptist University, the concepts of freedom and personal responsibility are inextricably bound together.
 The University community, like any other, functions upon the principle that all members will respect, and indeed will protect, the rights of their fellow citizens.
 Students are encouraged to develop these values which represent mature, self-disciplined persons who appreciate the privilege of education and are willing to accept its responsibilities.